Expect higher long-term market rates, ECB's chief economist says

-LONDON (Reuters) - Long-term interest rates on euro zone debt are bound to rise as the pile of bonds bought by the European Central Bank’s under its stimulus program ages and its effect on the market wanes, the ECB’s chief economist Peter Praet said on Tuesday.
+LONDON, Nov 13 (Reuters) - Long-term interest rates on euro zone debt are bound to rise as the pile of bonds bought by the European Central Bank’s under its stimulus programme ages and its effect on the market wanes, the ECB’s chief economist Peter Praet said on Tuesday.

-Praet’s remarks suggested the ECB was happy to let long-term borrowing costs in the euro area rise as it stops adding to the 2.6 trillion euro bond stash built in nearly four years trying to revive inflation in the euro zone.

 “At some point, this passive loss of duration will begin to exert increasing upward pressures on the term premia,” Praet told an audience in London.